eric-mc2/eric-mc2-cv/content/projects/dnc-transit.md

 ### Divvy Locations

-The divvy historical data spans from xxx to xxxx.
+The divvy historical data spans from 2013 to 2024.
 Over these years, the published schema has changed several times.
 This led to annoying, but forgiveable issues to work around: